stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 In this chapter we will render the chalet model constructed previously and resolve various visual problems that arise.

-Since we are now dealing with a model that has a specific orientation, the current view-transform matrix will be encapsulated into a new _camera_ model that allows the application to more easily configure the view.
+Since we are now dealing with a model that has a specific orientation, the current view-transform matrix will be encapsulated into a _camera_ model that allows the application to more easily configure the view.
 This will be extended in the next chapter to allow the camera to be dynamically controlled by the keyboard and mouse.

 First we introduce enhancements to the existing geometry classes to more explicitly support normals and the cardinal axes.